stellarwp/restrict-content/readme.txt

 http://pippinsplugins.com/restricted-content-plugin-free/

 == Changelog ==

+= 2.2.2 =
+* Fix: Content visibility in the REST API.

 = 2.2.1 =
 * Tweak: Remove hard-coded red color from restricted message.
 A class `rc-restricted-content-message` has been added to the span tag if you'd like to add the color back in with CSS.